Maia Estianty: Personal life

 Estianty and Dhani divorced on 23 September 2008.
 The separation of the couple, who had been married for twelve years and had three sons; Ahmad Al Ghazali, Ahmad El Jalaluddin Rumi, and Abdul Qodir Jaelani, was not amicable.
 Estianty filed a police complaint accusing Dhani of abuse, and Dhani refused to give Estianty custody of their children, appealing to the Supreme Court of Indonesia after several lower courts ruled that the children were Estianty's.
 In 2011, Dhani was reportedly in a relationship with Mulan and had a child with her, and Dhani gave Estianty visitation rights in 2012.

-Maia submitted an appeal to the Supreme Court, because she could not see her children easily.
+Maia submitted an appeal to the Supreme Court because she could not see her children easily.
 On 14 May 2013, the Supreme Court decided that the children could choose themselves since the children were considered capable of making a decision, to which Dhani agreed.
-By September 2013, the conflict between Estianty and Dhani has subsided, after their youngest son Jaelani was involved on a fatal car accident in Jagorawi highway.
+By September 2013, the conflict between Estianty and Dhani had subsided after their youngest son Jaelani was involved on a fatal car accident in Jagorawi highway.

 On 29 October 2018, she married businessman Irwan Mussry in Tokyo, Japan.